ZhimingZo/unsup-face-analysis/README.md

 ### Data Download from Google Drive:

-please put all data into Data Folder
+please put all datasets into Data Folder

 ### Inference: